 The Offshore Radio Club Forum by Hans Hendriks.
 Our thanks to him (duration 5 minutes 2 seconds)

 Christmas 1967 saw the premier of The Beatles' Magical Mystery Tour.
 The film was shown for the first time on BBC-1 television

 Robbie Dale playing all the tracks from the Beatles' soundtrack EP on Caroline South on Christmas morning.
 Clip from the Johnnie Walker and Robbie Dale - Their Offshore Radio Years mp3-DVD (duration 4 minute 40 seconds)

 On Radio Caroline North senior DJ Don Allen recorded a Christmas message before going on leave.

-Don's message, broadcast at lunchtime on Christmas Day 1967 on Radio Caroline North, introduced by Jimmy Gordon (duration 3 minute 24 seconds)
+Don's message broadcast on Christmas Day 1967 on Radio Caroline North, introduced by Jimmy Gordon (duration 3 minute 24 seconds)

 Johnnie Walker, Andy Archer, Stevi Merike, Glenn Adams and Carl Mitchell with the chimes of Big